 When the Frontier 90 showed up at my door, I squealed like a child on Christmas morning.
 I immediately opened it and, like a good CPST, read the manual from cover to cover.
 Unboxing the seat was very straight-forward – no assembly required.
 Open the box, take off the plastic, read the manual, and you are good to go.
 Once the seat is out of the box, you are directed right towards the Click-Tight technology.

-The Frontier 90 has nine different harness positions; the lowest measuring 12.5″ and the highest measuring 20.5″.
+The Frontier 90 has nine different harness positions; the lowest measures 12.5 inches; the highest is 20.5 inches.
 It is the tallest harness height available, not including special needs seats.
 The seat features a no-rethread harness, which makes adjusting the harness heights for multiple children a breeze.
 The harness adjusts from the top of the restraint, this is a nice improvement over the Frontier 85, which required the seat to be uninstalled to adjust the harness height.

 There are two different crotch buckle positions and switching the buckle positions is so easy that it can be done without uninstalling the seat.
 There is no removing the buckle, simply slide it from one slot to another.

-Another benefit to this buckle is the EZBuckle feature: it flips forward when not in use, which means no more digging under bums to find buckles!
+Another benefit to this buckle is the EZBuckle: it flips the crotch buckle forward when not in use, which means no more digging under bums to find buckles!

 The moment of truth!
-Is it really that easy?
+Is installing the Britx Frontier really that easy?
 Without hesitation, I can say that yes, it really IS that easy.
-A solid, correct installation without fighting, sweating, and wrangling.
+I was able to get solid, correct installation without fighting, sweating, and wrangling.

-To install, thread the seat belt through belt path as directed by the green arrows, as shown in the picture on the right.
-Next, fasten the seat belt and shut the compartment.
-Finally, the only thing left to do is to attach the tether anchor, and you are good to go!
-Remember that this review does not replace the instruction manual, please refer to it for full installation instructions.
-Additionally, the Britax Frontier requires use of a tether anchor when used in harness mode for a child weighing more than 65 pounds.
+Next, fasten the seat belt and shut the ClickTight compartment.
+The Britax Frontier requires use of a tether anchor when used in harness mode for a child weighing more than 65 pounds.
 For our friends in Canada, tether use is required on any forward facing harnessed seat.

 The lower anchors come neatly bundled inside of the ClickTight compartment.
 To do a lower anchor installation simply attach the lower anchors and close the ClickTight.
 Once again, you have a rock solid installation with no hassle.